 The 5 Rottweiler Color Combinations

-In addition to the AKC-recognized colors, rottweilers may have a total of five colors or combinations.
+In addition to the AKC-recognized colors, there are five possible rottweiler colors or combinations.

 1. Black and Mahogany Rottweiler

-This first coat type is the most common color associated with the Rottweiler.
+This first coat type is the most common Rottweiler color.
 They have the darkest coloring among their other counterparts.
 This is most apparent with their markings that are a rich brown, cognac color that gives them a handsome and robust appearance.

 2. Black and Rust Rottweiler